123mandy/123mandy/README.md

 ### Hi there 👋

 - 😄 I'm Mandy! :stuck_out_tongue_winking_eye:  </br>
-- 🌱 I’m currently learning software engineering course at General Assembly </br>
+- 🌱 I’m currently learning software engineering course at General Assembly :school_satchel: </br>
-- 🤔 I’m looking for help with all kinds of funny coding stuff </br>
+- 🤔 I used to be an architect, but now try to be a great full stack developer :clap: </br>
-- 💬 Ask me about everything you want </br>
+- 💬 Ask me about everything you want :octocat: </br>